Testing in high-dimensional spiked models: Introduction

-The derived asymptotics of the log likelihood processes shows that the corresponding statistical experiments do not converge to Gaussian shift experiments.
-In other words, the experiments that consist of observing the solutions to equation (\ref{basic}) parameterized by the values of the spikes under the alternative hypothesis are not of the Locally Asymptotically Normal (LAN) type.
+These asymptotics of the log likelihood processes show that the corresponding statistical experiments do not converge to Gaussian shift models.
+In other words, the experiments that consist of observing the solutions to equation (\ref{basicJO}) parameterized by the value of the spike under the alternative hypothesis are not of Locally Asymptotically Normal (LAN) type.
 This implies that there are no ready-to-use\ optimality results associated with LAN experiments that can be applied in our setting.
 However at the fundamental level, the derived asymptotics of the log likelihood ratio processes is all that is needed for the asymptotic analysis of the risk of the corresponding statistical decisions.

-In this paper, we use the derived asymptotics together with the Neyman-Pearson lemma and Le Cam's third lemma (see van der Vaart (1998)), to find simple analytic expressions for the asymptotic power envelopes for the statistical tests of the null hypothesis of no spikes in the data.
-The form of the envelope is different depending on whether both $H$ and $E$ in the corresponding equation (\ref{basic}) are Wisharts or only $H$ is Wishart whereas $E$ is deterministic.
+In this paper, we use the derived asymptotics together with the Neyman-Pearson lemma and Le Cam's third lemma to find simple analytic expressions for the asymptotic power envelopes for the statistical tests of the null hypothesis of no spike in the data, Theorem \ref{th:PE}.
+The form of the envelope depends only on whether both $H$ and $E$ in equation (\ref{basicJO}) are Wisharts or only $H$ is Wishart whereas $E$ is deterministic.

 For most of the cases, as the value of the spike under the alternative increases, the envelope, at first, rises very slowly.
 Then, as the spike approaches the phase transition, the rise quickly accelerates and the envelope `hits' unity at the threshold.
-However, in cases of two Wisharts and when the dimensionality is not much smaller than the degrees of freedom of $E,$ the envelope rises much faster.
+However, in cases of two Wisharts and when the dimensionality is not much smaller than the degrees of freedom of $E,$ the envelope rises more rapidly.
 In such cases, the information in all the eigenvalues of $E^{-1}H$ might be useful for detecting population spikes which lie far below the phase transition threshold.